TERREMEMBER/znbase/docs/content/v2.2/benchmark/sysbench-ysql.md

 </ul>

 ## Overview
-sysbench is a popular tool for benchmarking databases like Postgres and MySQL, as well as system capabilities like CPU, memory and I/O. Follow the steps below to run Sysbench against YugabyteDB.
+sysbench is a popular tool for benchmarking databases like Postgres and MySQL, as well as system capabilities like CPU, memory and I/O. Follow the steps below to run Sysbench against ZNbaseDB.

-The [YugabyteDB version of sysbench](https://github.com/yugabyte/sysbench) is forked from the [official](https://github.com/akopytov/sysbench) version with a few modifications to better reflect YugabyteDB's distributed nature.
+The [ZNbaseDB version of sysbench](https://github.com/ZNbase/sysbench) is forked from the [official](https://github.com/akopytov/sysbench) version with a few modifications to better reflect ZNbaseDB's distributed nature.

 ## Running the benchmark